flacjacket/pywayland/doc/contributing.rst

 - Code coverage is assessed using Coveralls_.
 Currently, coverage is fairly low, any work to help this would be greatly appreciated.

-- Code quality is assessed in the tests with flake8_, be sure any new code meets Python standards.
+- Code quality is assessed in the tests with ruff_, be sure any new code meets Python standards.

 - Type annotations are included in much of the codebase and checked with mypy.